On Observables in a Dark Matter-Clustering Quintessence System: Clustering of biased tracers

 \section{Clustering of biased tracers}

 \noi One may ask how the effects of additional dofs propagate all the way to biased tracers observables.
 Just as in $\Lambda$CDM, here too the effect of short distance physics on long wavelength dynamics is encoded in an effective stress-energy tensor.
 There is however also an effective force: it accounts for the momentum exchange (at short distances) between dark matter and additional species, mediated by gravity.
 One can {employ} the bias models developed in {\cite{McDonald:2009dh,Senatore:2014eva,Assassi:2014fva,Angulo:2015eqa}} to derive the results for two or more species.
-Besides the gravitational field, the density and velocity gradients, as well as the relative velocity of the two species, appear now in
+Due to the fact that the formation time of a collapsed object is approximately of order Hubble, one should account for the density of a given collapsed object to depend on the underlying history, in other words on long-wavelength fields evaluated over a length of time going back at least one Hubble time.
+This explains the integral over time in the following expression for the halo field: